 It can be said that I started working with Delphi before it was Delphi.
 I studied Pascal in college and used Turbo Pascal in my first major programming job.
 It soon turned to Borland Pascal and when Windows 3 started getting popular, looked briefly at OWL but quickly embraced Delphi, Borland's successor on Windows to their highly successful Pascal compiler on DOS.

 The applications I've written include an educational management system, embedded report generators, DLLs, COM servers, automated database integrations, small hobby projects, and complete business management systems.
 I've also worked in healthcare, including the complex business of medical bill repricing in one case and writing data acquisition programs for human subjects at a local research hospital in another.
-Retail has comprised the largest chunk of my Delphi experience over the last decade, writing plugins with Delphi 5 and Delphi 10.2 Tokyo, unattended synchronizations in Delphi XE2 and Delphi 10 Seattle, and most recently, cross-platform apps with Delphi 10.4 Sydney.
+Retail has comprised the largest chunk of my Delphi experience over the last two decades, writing plugins with Delphi 5 and Delphi 10.2 Tokyo, unattended synchronizations in Delphi XE2, then in the Delphi 10.x series, and most recently, cross-platform apps with Delphi 10.4 Sydney and 11 Alexandria.

 Another diversion away from Delphi but still utilizing the Pascal language has been to the Linux side of things.
 Several years ago, Borland tried to enter the Linux market with a product they called Kylix, but it was abandoned after three versions.
 However, a devout group of people have been slowly building and improving a completely open source Pascal compiler called Free Pascal that I have used to build a web application that provides software registration for a commercially sold insurance management system.
 An IDE called Lazarus is very similar to Delphi 7 and I was able to be productive very quickly.